 3. Click Create users at the upper right of /users section and refer to the Example Value for parameters required for new users.

-- Enter valid User creation JSON in the body section, refer to sample create users JSON (Sample New User Create JSON67) - 5.
+- 4. Enter valid User creation JSON in the body section, refer to sample create users JSON (Sample New User Create JSON (see page 222)) - 5.
 Click on Execute API Request.